mycolorway/BMYCircularProgressPullToRefresh/README.md

 When dealing with a custom pull to refresh view, often the native UIRefreshControl is not ideal as it is not customizable.
 A common customization besides the pull to refresh, is to have a circular progress view with the logo of the app to show during the dragging.
+This version of the pull to refresh allows to preserve the contentInset on the scrollview.

 Try out the included demo project.